usagitoneko97/klara/docs/source/limitation.rst

 Python data structure (list, set, tuple, dict) is supported in inference system, but it's not supported when it's used as a constraint, e.g. checking ``len()`` or testing membership.

+**Exceptions** is not supported now and will simply get ignored.
+In the future, Klara will be able to generate inputs to trigger exceptions, with contract support.

 Uninferable
 -----------